NicolasFlamel1/mwcwallet.com/README.md

 \* This table assumes that the MimbleWimble Coin web wallet is using its default settings.

 \* CORS issues can by bypassed by disabling CORS checks in your web browser, however this shouldn't be done without understanding the security implications of doing so.
+If you're using Chrome then you can install the [CORS Bypass](https://github.com/NicolasFlamel1/CORS-Bypass) browser extension to bypass your web browser's CORS restrictions.

 ### Receiving MWC From Exchanges Compatibility